 2. Post your job.

-Once you have written an attractive job description, you should post it to a large job board like Indeed or Glassdoor to access their wide audience.
-These job boards are free to use and will help you recruit truck drivers quickly.
+Once you have written an attractive job description, you should post it to a large job board like Indeed to access a wide audience.
+These types of job boards are free to use and will help you recruit truck drivers quickly.

 For a more targeted audience, you can post your job to trucking job boards.
 You can also post your job description on your company's career page on your website.
 Be sure to format your post so that it gets picked up by Google for Jobs, as this will help your vacancy to appear in Google search results.